 The Basics of ESG Investing

-SRI is defined as the investment process in which “investors weigh the social and financial returns they expect from an investment in different ways.
-They will often accept lower financial returns in order to generate greater social impact.”
+SRI is the investment process in which “investors weigh the social and financial returns they expect from an investment in different ways.
+They will often accept lower financial returns to generate greater social impact.”

-The first fund to adopt a socially responsible investment policy was the Jane Addams Hull House in Chicago, in the early-1980s.
-This alternative investment philosophy gained traction during the anti-apartheid movement in the late-1970s.
-At about that time, a set of guidelines was created in 1977 by Leon
+The first fund to adopt a socially responsible investment policy was the Jane Addams Hull House in Chicago in the early 1980s.
+This alternative investment philosophy gained traction during the anti-apartheid movement in the late 1970s.
+At about that time, Leon created a set of guidelines in 1977.

 Sullivan, a Baptist minister, civil rights activist, and board member of General Motors, became a leading proponent against the apartheid policies in PW Botha’s South Africa.
-Sullivan reasoned that GM’s pension money, then ranked as one of the nation’s largest pension funds in the U.S., would have political and economic clout if it took a social stand on racial policies, which were then attracting worldwide attention.
+Sullivan reasoned that GM’s pension money, then ranked as one of the nation’s most significant pension funds in the U.S., would have political and economic clout if it took a social stand on racial policies, attracting worldwide attention.

 To Sullivan’s credit, his timing was excellent.
-He capitalized on the combination of assigning a new form of public political activism with investing that became a combustible combination.
-This set the stage for a much wider social investing movement that over the past approximately 33 years has embraced such social issues as equal wages for women, environmentalism, anti-slave working environments, workplace safety, anti-child labor policies, anti-smoking, anti-defense weapons, and the humane treatment of animals.
+He capitalized on the combination of assigning a new form of public political activism with investing, which became an explosive combination.
+This set the stage for a much broader social investing movement that, over the past approximately 33 years, has embraced such social issues as equal wages for women, environmentalism, anti-slave working environments, workplace safety, anti-child labor policies, anti-smoking, anti-defense weapons, and the humane treatment of animals.

 Take the Cannabis Sector Seriously

-Currently, the number of companies in the cannabis industry space is small, but to its credit, it already has established a price-weighted index, the MJX Marijuana Index, comprised of about 44 companies, most of them very small.
+The number of companies in the cannabis industry is small, but to its credit, it already has established a price-weighted index, the MJX Marijuana Index, comprised of about 44 companies, most of them very small.
 Realistically, these companies cannot be included in any institutional portfolio until they have about five years of financials.

 Reasons Why the Cannabis Industry Should Adopt ESG

-So, now it is time to advance ESG investing into the cannabis industry as an ESG investing participant for a few reasons:
+So, now it is time to advance ESG investing in the cannabis industry as an ESG investing participant for a few reasons:

 –It will work to reform the harsh sentencing of people who trafficked and sold marijuana and now face exceptionally long incarcerations;

-–It will focus attention on other forms of long-accepted social practices—drinking and smoking—which have clear health-related diseases associated with their long-term use which cost society billions in health care and could be easily eradicated by not using them in excess.
+–It will focus attention on other forms of long-accepted social practices—drinking and smoking—which have apparent health-related diseases associated with their long-term use, which cost society billions in health care and could be easily eradicated by not using them in excess.

-It is estimated that and smoking- and drinking-related diseases cost the U.S. government $434 billion annually.
-By category, this breaks down as the annual smoking-attributable economic costs in the United States estimated for the years 2009–2012 were more than $289 billion.
-This included at least $133 billion for direct medical care of adults and more than $156 billion in lost productivity, and $5.6 billion (2006 data) for lost productivity due to exposure to secondhand smoke, according to the Centers for Disease Control and Prevention.
+It is estimated that smoking- and drinking-related diseases cost the U.S. government $434 billion annually.
+By category, this breaks down as the annual smoking-attributable economic costs in the United States estimated for 2009–2012 were more than $289 billion.
+This included at least $133 billion for direct medical care of adults, more than $156 billion in lost productivity, and $5.6 billion (2006 data) for lost productivity due to exposure to secondhand smoke, according to the Centers for Disease Control and Prevention.

 Positive Benefits of Cannabis